StephenCleary/ArcDb/doc/storage-engine/storage-engine-api.md

 - If the LPN is the largest allocated LPN in the [database header](./file-formats/database.md#database-header), then perform an LPN Trim; otherwise, add it to the [FLPN set](./file-formats/database.md#flpn-free-logical-page-numbers).
   - LPN Trim: Remove all consecutive highest values from the [FLPN](./file-formats/database.md#flpn-free-logical-page-numbers), and set the largest allocated LPN in the database header to the smallest of these.
     - Optimization: The smallest LPN in the trimmed values is also the largest LPN remaining in the [LPN-FO map](./file-formats/database.md#lpn-fo-logical-page-number---folio-offset).

+Free Pages:
+- A bulk operation of the above.

 # Logical Page Numbers (LPNs)